-Methamphetamine increases susceptibility to deadly fungal infectionJuly 30th, 2013 in Medical research /
+Methamphetamine increases susceptibility to deadly fungal infectionJuly 30, 2013 in Medicine & Health / Medical research

 Methamphetamine use can make a person more susceptible to the lung infection cryptococcosis, according to a study published in mBio, the online open-access journal of the American Society for Microbiology.

 Researchers found that injected methamphetamine (METH) significantly enhanced colonization of the lungs by Cryptococcus neoformans and accelerated progression of the disease and the time to death in mouse models.
 C. neoformans is usually harmless to healthy individuals, but METH causes chinks in the blood-brain barrier that can permit the fungus to invade the central nervous system, where it causes a deadly brain infection.

 "The highest uptake of the drug is in the lungs," says corresponding author Luis Martinez of Long Island University-Post, in Brookville, New York and of Albert Einstein College of Medicine in The Bronx.
 "This may render the individual susceptible to infection.
 We wanted to know how METH would alter C. neoformans infection."